Business Law II

 - State the distinguishing features of a consumer lease and a finance lease.

-Gain an understanding of particular delivery terms in a contract for the sale of goods under the Uniform Commercial Code, as well as the rights afforded a party when it reasonably appears that the other party to the contract will not perform.
+Demonstrate an understanding of delivery terms in a contract for the sale of goods under the Uniform Commercial Code.

 - State when title and risk of loss pass with respect to goods.